rpj/secdrop/README.md

 * `client/` - The client-side (e.g. in-browser) implementation of UI and file-send functionality
 * `server/` - Server-side scripts for accepting uploads and second-stage asymmetric encryption.
-* `dec/` - The scripts/tools used to decrypt dropped files (_never_ use this on the server-side unless you fully trust your server!)
+* `dec/` - The scripts/tools used to decrypt dropped files. _Never_ use this on the server-side unless you _fully_ trust your server!